minitest/minitest/README.txt

-= minitest/{unit,spec,mock}
+= minitest/*

 * http://rubyforge.org/projects/bfts

 == DESCRIPTION:

-minitest/unit is a small and fast replacement for ruby's huge and slow test/unit.
-This is meant to be clean and easy to use both as a regular test writer and for language implementors that need a minimal set of methods to bootstrap a working unit test suite.
+minitest provides a complete suite of testing facilities supporting TDD, BDD, mocking, and benchmarking.

+minitest/unit is a small and incredibly fast unit testing framework.
+It provides a rich set of assertions to make your tests clean and readable.

 minitest/spec is a functionally complete spec engine.
+It hooks onto minitest/unit and seamlessly bridges test assertions over to spec expectations.

 minitest/benchmark is an awesome way to assert the performance of your algorithms in a repeatable manner.
+Now you can assert that your newb co-worker doesn't replace your linear algorithm with an exponential one!

-minitest/mock, by Steven Baker, is a beautifully tiny mock object framework.
+minitest/mock by Steven Baker, is a beautifully tiny mock object framework.

-(This package was called miniunit once upon a time)
+minitest/pride shows pride in testing and adds coloring to your test output.

+minitest/unit is meant to have a clean implementation for language implementors that need a minimal set of methods to bootstrap a working test suite.
+For example, there is no magic involved for test-case discovery.

 == FEATURES/PROBLEMS: